-The mechanics of everyday movement, which most people take for granted, are extremely difficult and sometimes impossible.
+The mechanics of everyday movement, which most people take for granted, are challenging and sometimes impossible.
 In normal walking, for example, contractions of opposite muscles alternate.
-Walking, unaided, requires the coordinated control of two hundred muscles, but basically, muscles at the front of the leg tighten and shorten, and then those at the back do the same in natural rhythm.
-In the case of someone with cerebral palsy, opposing muscles simultaneously contract; muscles that should co-operate are in a constant tug-of-war, so that every step is a struggle.
-The constant muscle tension caused by cerebral palsy is exhausting and can cause excruciating pain.
+Walking, unaided, requires the coordinated control of two hundred muscles, but basically, muscles at the front of the leg tighten and shorten, and then those at the back do the same in a natural rhythm.
+In the case of someone with cerebral palsy, opposing muscles simultaneously contract; muscles that should co-operate are in a constant tug-of-war so that every step is a struggle.
+The continuous muscle tension caused by cerebral palsy is exhausting and can cause excruciating pain.

-Although the label spastic diplegia indicates that the principal damage caused by the cerebral palsy affects two limbs, of the same type, meaning both arms or both legs and not one of each, it is very rarely limited completely to one area.
+Although the label spastic diplegia indicates that the maximum damage caused by the cerebral palsy affects two limbs, of the same type, meaning both arms or both legs and not one of each, it is very rarely entirely limited to one area.
 For me, it has affected my legs dramatically, but there is some minor effect on my hands.

 In common with many people with cerebral palsy, I was also born with poor eyesight and poor visual perception.
 Since these visual and perceptual problems are part of the original brain damage, conventional medicine believes them to be fixed, and beyond repair.